In this lecture, you will learn how to

 the various point-and-click GUI versions

-See, for example, the GitHub version
+See, for example, the GitHub version or Git GUI integrated into your IDE.

 As the 1st task, try